abougouffa/minemacs/docs/DOCS.md

 #### `(+scratch-replace-with-persistent-scratch &optional ARG PROJECT-P)`

-Replace the *scratch* buffer with a .
+Replace the *scratch* buffer with a persistent one.
+ARG and PROJECT-P are passed to `+scratch-open-buffer`.

 #### `(+font-installed-p FONT-FAMILY)`